All those colored walls,

 Don't spend too much time on this question, though, as there is more work to be done in the last several questions.

-Now you will write an adversarial search agent in the provided
+Now you will write an adversarial search agent's

 MinimaxAgent class stub in

-multiAgents.py.
-Your minimax agent should work with any number of ghosts, so you'll have to write an algorithm that is slightly more general than what you've previously seen in lecture.
+getAction function should use minimax to select which action pacman will take.
+Your minimax implementation should work with any number of ghosts, so you'll have to write an algorithm that is slightly more general than what you've previously seen in lecture.
 In particular, your minimax tree will have multiple min layers (one for each ghost) for every max layer.

 Your code should also expand the game tree to an arbitrary depth.
 Score the leaves of your minimax tree with the supplied